Blood and Sand (1941 film): Production

-“Blood and Sand, more than anything else, is about color.
-Of all Mamoulian’s films, it is the most painterly, the most pictorial.” —Film historian Marc Spergel in Reinventing Reality: The Art and Life of Rouben Mamoulian (1993).
+"Blood and Sand, more than anything else, is about color.
+Of all Mamoulian's films, it is the most painterly, the most pictorial." —Film historian Marc Spergel in Reinventing Reality: The Art and Life of Rouben Mamoulian (1993).

-Over 30 actresses were considered for the role of Doña Sol, including Gene Tierney and Dorothy Lamour.
+Over 30 actresses were considered for the role of Doña Sol, including Gene Tierney, Ann Sheridan and Dorothy Lamour.
 After Carole Landis, Zanuck's original choice, refused to dye her hair red for the role, Rita Hayworth was cast.
-Rouben Mamoulian's sets were inspired by the works of painters El Greco, Goya and Velázquez.
+Rouben Mamoulian's sets were inspired by the works of painters El Greco, Goya, and Velázquez.
 During shooting, he carried paint spray guns so he could alter the color of props at a moment's notice.
 He also painted shadows onto walls rather than changing the lighting.

 The film's exterior long shots were filmed in Mexico City Plaza de Toros.
-The famous bullfighter Armillita instructed Power and other cast members and doubled as Power in some of the bullfighting sequences shot on location.
+Famous bullfighter Armillita instructed Power and other cast members and doubled as Power in some of the bullfighting sequences shot on location.
 Tailor Jose Dolores Perez copied two of Armillita's elaborate matador suits for the film.

 Oscar "Budd" Boetticher Jr. served as a technical advisor.
 This was his first film.
 He also worked with Power on bullfighting techniques and helped dance director Geneva Sawyer to choreograph the dance between Hayworth and Anthony Quinn.

 Rita Hayworth's singing voice was dubbed by Graciela Párraga.

 Unlike most films at the time, Blood and Sand was not previewed, but premiered uncut at Grauman's Chinese Theatre in May 1941.

 A Lux Radio Theatre version of the story, starring Power and his then-wife Annabella as Carmen, was broadcast on October 20, 1941.

 Reception

 The film was a big hit and earned a profit of $662,500.

-Variety praised the picture, adding: "Especially effective are the bullfight arena sequences...Power delivers a persuasive performance as Ibanez's hero while Darnell is pretty and naive as the young wife.
+Variety praised the picture, adding: "Especially effective are the bullfight arena sequences...Power delivers a persuasive performance as Ibanez's hero, while Darnell is pretty and naive as the young wife.
 Hayworth is excellent as the vamp and catches major attention on a par with Nazimova, who gives a corking performance as Power's mother."

-On the other hand, The New York Times review (signed T.S.) was very negative: "For there is too little drama, too little blood and sand, in it.
+Conversely, The New York Times review (signed T.S.) was very negative: "For there is too little drama, too little blood and sand, in it.
 Instead the story constantly bogs down in the most atrocious romantic cliches...
 (There are) glimpses of a stunning romantic melodrama with somber overtones.
 But most of the essential cruelty of the theme is lost in pretty colors and rhetorical speeches...The better performances come in the lesser roles—Laird Cregar as an effeminate aficionado, J. Carrol Naish as a broken matador, John Carradine as a grumbling member of the quadrilla.
 For one enthralling moment Vicente Gómez, the musician, appears on the screen.
 If the film had only caught the barbaric pulse of Gómez's incomparable fingers at the guitar, there would be good cause for cheers.
-Instead it has been content for the most part to posture beautifully...".
+Instead, it has been content for the most part to posture beautifully...".